rubyfu/RubyFu/en/module_0x4__web_kung_fu/telegram_api.md

 # Telegram API

 As we know that Telegram is a messaging app identifies users by their mobile number.
 Fortunately, Telegram has its own API -*Ruby has a wrapper gem for* [*Telegram's Bot API*](https://core.telegram.org/bots/api) called [*telegram-bot-ruby*](https://github.com/atipugin/telegram-bot-ruby) - which allows you to Integrate with other services, create custom tools, build single- and multiplayer games, build social services, do virtually anything else; Do you smell anything evil here?

-- To install telegram-bot gem
+- Install telegram-bot gem
 ```
 gem install telegram-bot-ruby
 ```